December 14, 2022 | Article | 5 min Personal insights

 - The scammers will then walk you through the various steps to reverse the payment.
 But in reality, the cybercriminals are trying steal your funds.

-- Using your bank or credit union's legitimate website or application, the fraudster instructs you to remove your email address from you bank or credit union's digital payment app.
+- Using your bank's legitimate website or application, the fraudster instructs you to remove your email address from your bank's digital payment app.

 - You will then be told to send another payment transaction, under the belief that the charge is being reversed and that you're merely sending the money back to yourself.
 However, you are actually transferring the money to the scammers.